 FUE has become way more popular in the last couple of years, largely because of its ability to eliminate the linear scar associated with what people incorrectly call FUT surgery.
 For starters, it is incorrect to compare FUT and FUE because FUT actually is FUE.
 This may sound like nonsense, but here's the deal.

-FUE (Follicular Unit Extraction) and FUSS (Follicular Unit Strip Surgery) are two donor harvesting techniques used in an FUT (Follicular Unit Transplantation) procedure.
+FUE (Follicular Unit Excision) and FUSS (Follicular Unit Strip Surgery) are two donor harvesting techniques used in an FUT (Follicular Unit Transplantation) procedure.
 FUT covers both donor harvesting techniques because both techniques harvest folllicular units.
 FUE and FUSS are actually only half of an FUT procedure.
 The other half involves placing follicular units gently into tiny incisions in the balding area made by the doctor.
-Click "What is Follicular Unit Extraction" to learn more.
+Click "What is Follicular unit excision (formerly known as follicular unit extraction)" to learn more.

 Many educated patients and top hair transplant surgeons feel differently about the benefits and limitations of FUE and still to this day, wrongfully compare one donor extraction technique against the other instead of allowing both to work in harmony for the benefit of the patient.